AmphibiaWeb/amphibian-disease-tracker/README.md

   # The author is always permitted
   # All other entries are user links in CSV
   # This field is ignored if "public" is truthy
+  # If the value of this field is "link", then it's unlisted but
+  # available without login
   type: "text"
   logical: "csv"
   sample: "0beec7b5ea3f0fdbc95d0dd47f3c5bc275da8a33,62cdb7020ff920e5aa642c3d4066950dd1f01f4d"